gittogethers/raffle/README.md

 ## ✨ Features

-- **Zero Hosting Costs**: Runs entirely on the GitHub platform.
+- **Zero Hosting Costs**: Runs entirely on the GitHub platform
-- **Transparent & Fair**: All entries and winner selections are public in the issue comments.
+- **Transparent & Fair**: All entries and winner selections are public in the issue comments
-- **Fully Automated**: QR code generation and winner selection are handled by GitHub Actions.
+- **Fully Automated**: QR code generation and winner selection are handled by GitHub Actions
-- **Easy to Use**: Simple issue form to create new raffles.
+- **Easy to Use**: Simple issue form to create new raffles
-- **Community Engagement**: Encourages interaction directly on GitHub.
+- **Community Engagement**: Encourages interaction directly on GitHub

-## 🚀 How to Use
+## 🚀 Quick Start

-1.  **Use This Template**: Click the "Use this template" button at the top of this repository to create your own copy.
-Make sure to check "Include all branches".
+1. **Use This Template**: Click the "Use this template" button above and name your repository `raffle`

-2.  **Enable GitHub Actions**: In your newly created repository, go to `Settings` > `Actions` > `General`.
-Under "Actions permissions," select "**Allow all actions and reusable workflows**" and click `Save`.
+2. **Enable GitHub Actions**: Go to `Settings` > `Actions` > `General` and select "**Allow all actions and reusable workflows**"

-3.  **Create a Raffle**:
+3. **Create Your First Raffle**:
-    *   Go to the `Issues` tab of your repository.
+   - Go to the `Issues` tab
-    *   Click `New issue`.
+   - Click `New issue`
-    *   Select the `🎉 New Raffle Event` template.
+   - Select the `🎉 New Raffle Event` template
-    *   Fill out the form with your event details and submit it.
+   - Fill out the form and submit

-## ⚙️ How It Works
+## 📋 How to Run a Raffle

-1.  **Raffle Creation**: When you create an issue using the raffle template, it gets labeled as a `raffle`.

-2.  **Event Preparation**: A GitHub Action triggers, automatically updating the issue title with the event name and posting a comment with a QR code.
-This QR code links directly to the issue, making it easy for participants to join.

-3.  **Participation**: Community members enter the raffle by commenting on the issue.

-4.  **Winner Selection**: Once the entry period is over, you can manually trigger the winner selection workflow:
+### Creating a Raffle:
+Fill out the raffle template with:
+- **Event Name**: Descriptive name for your raffle
+- **Number of Winners**: How many people will win
+- **Prize Details**: What winners will receive

+### What Happens Automatically:
+- ✅ Issue title gets updated with your event name
+- ✅ QR code is generated for easy sharing
+- ✅ Ready to accept participants via comments

+### Selecting Winners:
-    *   Go to the `Actions` tab.
+1. Go to the `Actions` tab
+2. Find "Raffle Winner Selection"
+3. Click "Run workflow"
-    *   Select `Raffle Winner Selection` from the sidebar.
+4. Select your raffle from the dropdown menu
-    *   Click `Run workflow`.
-    *   Enter the issue number of your raffle and click `Run workflow`.
-    *   The action will randomly select the specified number of winners from the participants and post a comment announcing them.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/gittogethers/raffle/issues).
+5. Winners are announced automatically

+### Tips:
+- Share the issue URL or QR code with participants
+- Set clear entry deadlines in your raffle description
+- Pin the raffle issue to make it visible
+- Close the issue after distributing prizes

 ## 📄 License